A scenic landscape with rolling green hills, scattered trees, and distant mountains under a clear blue sky.

 Blue Trail

 • 4.
 Yellow Trail -Our newest trail, the beginning is extremely steep and is still being worked.
-This trial is very tough for the first stretch, steep and slippery.
+This trail is very tough for the first stretch, steep and slippery.
 Only hike if you are capable of walking steep terrain and wear proper shoes.
 The entire trail is mulched and wide once you pass the steep summit.
 Views from the ‘saddle’ of the mountain are amazing.

 Yellow Trail